reflexer-labs/geb-pinger-bots/README.md

 npm i
 ```

 The pinger bots are deployed on AWS Lambda using the serverless framework.
 You will need an account on https://app.serverless.com/.
 This account will have to be added to the `reflexer` organization.
+You can change the organization/serverless account in the `serveless.yml` file.

 Install serverless locally and authenticate to your serverless account with the CLI: